 Blood pressure readings are usually lower on weekends than on weekdays (Physiology & Behavior, April 15, 2006).
 We suspect that is because work can be stressful and weekends should be relaxing.

 Tracking Your Stress to Lower Blood Pressure Naturally:

 How can you measure your stress level without taking your blood pressure or monitoring your heart rate?
 This is going to sound simplistic, but we are big fans of mood rings.
 During the 1970s mood rings were all the rage.
 The ring is supposed to reflect your emotional state.

 The truth is that the liquid crystals in the ring are sensitive to body temperature.
 Normal skin temperature is right around 82 degrees F. That’s when the ring should be green.
 If you are really relaxed and having fun with friends, your skin may be warmer and the ring could turn blue.

 The point of the exercise is to stay away from people and situations that make your hands cold.
 Hang out with people that make your hands warm.
-You can use this simple biofeedback approach to avoid conditions that are likely to raise your blood pressure.
+You can use this simple biofeedback approach to avoid conditions that are likely to raise your pressure.

-Pomegranate Juice to Lower Blood Pressure Naturally:
+Pomegranate Juice Lowers Blood Pressure:

 Doctors love ACE inhibitor blood pressure medications.
 The number one ACE inhibitor drug for treating hypertension is lisinopril.
 At last count 113 million prescriptions were dispensed for this drug annually.
 But lisinopril comes with a number of side effects.
 Read more about them here.